VerginJenifer/DAA_Module_19/EX 1C Quick Sort.md

 ## Algorithm:

-1. Divide the array into two halves.
+1. Choose a pivot element from the array.
-2. Recursively sort the left half.
+2. Partition the array into two sub-arrays: elements less than pivot and elements greater than pivot.
-3. Recursively sort the right half.
+3. Recursively apply Quick Sort to the left sub-array.
-4. Merge the two sorted halves into a single sorted array.
+4. Recursively apply Quick Sort to the right sub-array.
-5. Return the merged array.
+5. Combine the sorted sub-arrays and pivot to form the final sorted array..

 ## Program:
 ```